 We recommend that you familiarize yourself with the Google Maps/Google Earth API Terms of Service and the Developer Policies, and ensure that your app complies with them.
 Some key requirements we will check for include:

-- Make sure your application shows the Powered by Google logo above or below Places API search and details results if they are displayed on a screen without a corresponding Google map.
+- Make sure your application shows the Powered by Google logo above or below Google Places API Web Service search and details results if they are displayed on a screen without a corresponding Google map.

 - Make sure your application shows any data provider attributions returned with search results.
 Note that attributions are not required in all countries so this can be easy to miss.
 Try searches in the U.K., Canada, or Australia for examples of countries where attribution is required.

 - Your application must be available to the general public for download, use, or purchase.
-If you wish to use the Places API in an app that is only offered to a limited audience (eg. an intranet application) you will need a Google Maps API for Work license.
+If you wish to use the Google Places API Web Service in an app that is only offered to a limited audience (eg. an intranet application) you will need a Google Maps API for Work license.

-- Your application should trigger a call to the Places API whenever it needs to execute a place search in response to user activity.
+- Your application should trigger a call to the Google Places API Web Service whenever it needs to execute a place search in response to user activity.
 If you need offline access to places data, or to pre-cache places data, you must first obtain permission from Google.

 - Make sure you regularly refresh any places data that you cache on your server or in your app.
 Store a timestamp with your cached data, and update your cached copy whenever you access that copy more than 30 days since it was last updated.